PHYS3888/Tutorial_AstroClassification/README.md

 Let's plot five examples of contact binary stars in the time domain (`PlotTimeSeries`) and the frequency domain `ToFrequency`.
 First we'll need indices of all contact binaries (which have the label `contact`) in the `TimeSeriesTwoClass` table, which we can get using the `strcmp` function to find matches to the label `'contact'`:

 ```matlab
 contactIndicies = find(strcmp(TimeSeriesTwoClass.Keywords,'contact'));
 ```

-Then you can run the following code to plot the first 5 of them:
+Then you can run the following code to plot the first five of them:

 ```matlab
 PlotTimeFrequency(TimeSeriesTwoClass,contactIndicies,5)
 ```